 Starr released two albums in 1970, the year of The Beatles’ breakup.
 Sentimental Journey was his nostalgic take on a number of post-war standards, and Beaucoups Of Blues indulged his interest in country music.

-Lennon had also given Starr a song for Stop And Smell The Roses.
-However, he was uncomfortable recording the song in the wake of his friend’s murder, and Lennon’s version was eventually released posthumously on the album Milk And Honey.
+Lennon had also given Starr two songs for Stop And Smell The Roses – ‘Life Begins At 40’ and ‘Nobody Told Me’.
+However, Starr was uncomfortable recording the songs in the wake of his friend’s murder, and Lennon’s version of ‘Nobody Told Me’ was released posthumously on the album Milk And Honey.

-Ringo Starr married Maureen Cox on 11 February 1967.
+Ringo married Maureen Cox on 11 February 1965.
 They had three children – Zak, Jason and Lee – before divorcing in 1975.
 Cox died in 1994.

 Starr met Barbara Bach on the set of the film Caveman in 1980.
 They married the following year on 27 April.